EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

-\textbf{Prompting with Center Points.} Similar to prompting with GT boxes, EdgeSAM shows a clear advantage over MobileSAM in most cases, as shown in Tab.~\ref{tab:center_pt}.
+\textbf{Prompting with Center Points.} Similar to prompting with GT boxes, EdgeSAM shows a clear advantage over MobileSAM and EfficientSAM in most cases, as shown in Tab.~\ref{tab:center_pt}.
 However, as we have discussed in Sec.~\ref{sec:rpn}, with ambiguous prompts, such as a single point, the original SAM does not always produce masks in the desired granularity.
 In addition, EdgeSAM is trained on the SA-1B dataset, whose granularity distribution is very different from that of COCO.
 Therefore, with the proposed task-aware distillation, EdgeSAM is more likely to fit the SAM granularity distribution when handling ambiguous prompts than MobileSAM.
 To explicitly capture such a granularity prior, we propose a lightweight RPN, which works as expected and makes the single point performance on COCO rise from 48.0 to 54.3.
+As we do not observe a granularity degradation on other datasets except for COCO, we refrain from applying RPN on them to keep the model simple and efficient.
+Besides, when compared with EfficientSAM, we would like to highlight that it is trained on a 100 times larger dataset than EdgeSAM and uses a larger backbone model.
+Later in the ablation studies (Sec.~\ref{sec:abla}), we show that EdgeSAM can also benefit from larger train sets and models.